JosephineConnelly/thesis_josephine/content/textfile.md

 "The production of meat has significantly larger environmental and climate footprints than the production of plant-based foods""Meat produces more emissions per unit of energy compared with that of plant-based foods because energy is lost at each trophic level." we should be able to source (grow) our plant based protein more locally.
 We import so much soy into europe  x ref.
 Soybean is a great source of vegetarian soybean for direct or processed human consumption.
 According to [@messina22], soy-based meat substitutes compare well with their animal-based counterparts "because of the large acreage devoted to growing soybeans, this legume has the greatest potential for meeting the caloric and protein needs of a growing global population."
-Aditionally, soybean is already a refrence for
+Additionally, soybean is already a reference for
 Soy is also a vital ingredient (soy lecithin) in many processed foods. (numbers, ref) The instability of our energy resources since war in Europe also has rekindled this idea of being self sustainable in Europe as an important political agenda.